-Theme Class number of times Description Tutorial on Master CAD program for microsystem design and analysis which will be microsystem CAD 3 software utilized to accomplish an assignment.
-Lecture and Task 2 Learn basic knowledge necessary to design a microsystem/MEMS(Micro Introduction 2 Electromechical Systems) utilizing microfabrication technology.
-Design and analysis 3 Analyze and design a microsystem by communicating with a team member of work HKUST.
-Presentation I 2 The designed device and its analyzed results is presented in detail by team in riesentation i English.
+Theme Class number of times Description Tutorial on microsystem CAD software 3 Master CAD program for microsystem design and analysis which will be utilized to accomplish an assignment.
+Lecture and Task 2 Learn basic knowledge necessary to design a microsystem/MEMS(Micro Introduction Design and analysis 3 Electromechical Systems) utilizing microfabrication technology.
+Analyze and design a microsystem by communicating with a team member of work 5 HKUST.
+Presentation I 2 The designed device and its analyzed results is presented in detail by team in English.
 Evatuation of device 3 Evaluate the fabricated microsystem.
-Presentation II 2 The measured results and comparison between the analyzed results of the riesemation II fabricated microsystem is presented by team in English.
+Presentation II 2 The measured results and comparison between the analyzed results of the fabricated microsystem is presented by team in English.

-[Prerequisite(s)] Students are required to take the 10G203 course "Micro Process and Material Engineering" provoded in 1st term.
+[Prerequisite(s)] Students are required to take the 10G203 course Micro Process and Material Engineering provoded in 1st term.

-[Additional Information] The student of this class is required to register to the course 10G205 "Microsystem Engineering" provided at Friday 4th so as to be able to take consecutive classes at Friday 4th and 5th.
+[Additional Information] The student of this class is required to register to the course 10G205 Microsystem Engineering provided at Friday 4th so as to be able to take consecutive classes at Friday 4th and 5th.
 Those who want to take this course have to take training course for CAD in advance.
 Those students who want to take this course has to contact Prof. Tabata (tabata@me.kyoto-u.ac.jp) by the end of 1st term.

-Introduction to Biomedical Engineering
+Introduction to Biomedical Engineering 医工学基礎

-[Code] 10W603 [Course Year] Master and Doctor Course [Term] 1st term [Class day & Period] [Location]
+[Code] 10W603 [Course Year] Master and Doctor Course [Term] 1st term

+[Class day & Period] Intensive lecture using 3 days on Saturdays since mid-June [Location] Katsura